ighotouch/iac/06-auto-scaling/README.md

 _What parameters did Amazon record in the resources it created for you?_

-> It added the AMI ID, InstanceType, Key name, Security Group and userData
+> It added the AMI ID, InstanceType, Key name, Security Group and userData, some tags were added to the ASG as well

 #### Lab 6.1.2: Launch Config and ASG in CFN